MURMR: A Multimodal Sensing Framework for Automated Group Behavior Analysis in Mixed Reality: System Design and Implementation

 \subsection{Structural Analysis Module}

-Sociograms, first popularized in social psychology to visualize group dynamics~\cite{moreno1941foundations}, are network representations that capture social relationships and interaction patterns in groups, providing a concise snapshot of who interacts with whom and how strongly.
-See \autoref{fig:pipeline} for an example of a sociogram.
-In \sysname, we automatically generate a sociogram, translating the raw sensor streams into a series of weighted interaction graphs, where each node is a \emph{participant}, and each edge's weight reflects the cumulative interaction strength across audio, gaze, and position modalities.
-This automated, annotation-free process produces static snapshots of group structure, revealing emergent leaders, subgroup clusters, and overall cohesion.
+Dyadic interaction is inherently relational, existing between pairs of participants rather than within individuals, making weighted graphs a natural representation that preserves the strength and directionality of behavioral ties~\cite{moreno1941foundations,wasserman1994social}.
+In \sysname, we translate the synchronized sensor streams into a series of such graphs (automated sociograms), where each node is a \emph{participant} and the weight of each edge reflects the cumulative interaction strength across audio, gaze, and position modalities.